arm-developer-tools/windowsperf-vs-extension/doc/README.md

 [[_TOC_]]

+## How to install WindowsPerfGUI extension for Visual Studio

+First, you need to have the binary of the extension. and then you can install it by clicking on `WindowsPerfGUI.vsix` and then click on `Install`.

+PS: you need to make sure that any previous version of the extension is uninstalled and that Visual Studio is closed before installing the extension.

 ## WperfClient

 `WperfClient` is the SDK that is used to communicate with the `wperf.exe` process.
 It is used to send commands to the `wperf.exe` process and to receive its output.